kehers/kehers.github.com/_posts/2014-10-01-the-last-six-months.markdown

 We spent two weeks with Tuyen and Tom and the place was like home.
 They enjoyed our rice and stew.
 And we'd ask them who is the better cook between both of us.
 A section in the living room [was like a mini studio](http://instagram.com/p/pX0ZXPv7aJ) - a piano, an electric drum set, an electric guitar, a classical guitar, an ukulele, and one other guitar.
 I did [Soul Take](https://soundcloud.com/kehers/soul-take-1) on the electric guitar.
 Some evenings, Tuyen and I would talk music and he'd teach me new things.
 Tuyen was the outdoor guy.
 Had we stayed longer, he promise taking us mountain climbing, hiking or camping.

 We spent two weeks with Julia, a radio presenter/producer.
 She was like a sister.
 We'd spend the evenings talking about everything.
-And I'd end up leaving she and co still talking.
+And I'd end up leaving Co and her still talking.
 When co was sick, she drove us all the way to the clinic.
 She was like a superwoman.
 She'd go for long bike rides every morning.
 And on weekends, if it's not camping, it is swimming or some other interesting activity.

 We made friends at Stanford and met interesting Nigerians working at awesome places - Mozilla, Facebook, Intel.
 We were at Facebook and met awesome engineers at Twitter.
 We met Edwin during one of our Airbnb moves and he invited us to his African Mix program on [KALW](http://kalw.org).